 - Don’t feel bad if I don’t ask you for help right now.

 - As I learn, I’ll tell you.
-Until then, don’t badger me.
+Until then, please don’t badger me.

 - My symptoms may get worse before they get better.